LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/mpa-uia.md

 Smartcoins = MPA - produced by the committee
 Bitasset = MPA, produced by users

-Q. Does BitShares want to allow MPA1 to be backed by MPA2 to be backed by CORE? --> "YES"
+Q. Does LocalCoin want to allow MPA1 to be backed by MPA2 to be backed by CORE? --> "YES"

 PM is a specific variant of bitasset.